Master Board Courses

 Planning the Evaluation of the Superintendent

 Gain a better understanding of why you need to effectively evaluate the superintendent.
 Your board will focus on prerequisite understandings and guiding principles about evaluating your superintendent for the evaluation process, as well as work on steps in developing your evaluation plan.
+This course incorporates the superintendent evaluation instrument developed by the NC State Board of Education.

 Evaluating Your Board

 Evaluating Your Board allows participants to review their individual performance as a member of the board, as well as the board as a whole.
-By the end of the course, board members will understand personal and board strengths and develop improvement goals individually and for the operation of the board.
+By the end of the course, board members will understand personal and board strengths, and develop improvement goals individually and for the operation of the board.